MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 > Applies To: Windows Server Insider Preview build 17090 and later

-Performance history is a new feature that gives [Storage Spaces Direct](storage-spaces-direct-overview.md) administrators easy access to historical performance and capacity data from their cluster.
-Performance history is collected and stored on the cluster, and covers compute, memory, network, and storage across host servers, virtual machines, drives, volumes, and more.
+Performance history is a new feature that gives [Storage Spaces Direct](storage-spaces-direct-overview.md) administrators easy access to historical compute, memory, network, and storage measurements across host servers, virtual machines, drives, volumes, and more.
+Performance history is collected automatically and stored on the cluster for up to one year.

    > [!IMPORTANT]
    > This feature is new in Windows Server Insider Preview build 17090 and later.
 It is not available in Windows Server 2016.
 To try this feature, we suggest a clean OS install, not an in-place upgrade.